BelaFrank/RoboFont/README.md

 UFO Groups to FontLab Class
 ===========================

-This makeshift, simple script write an .flc file next to your UFO.
+This makeshift, simple script writes an .flc file next to your UFO.
 It takes care of the key glyph marking in kerning groups.

 NOTE that for kerning classes it looks for the MetricsMachine-like '@MMK_L_...' and '@MMK_R_...' group names (eg it expects your ufo kerning groups set up in MetricsMachine or in the same manner) **or** it looks for 'KERN_LEFT_...' and 'KERN_RIGHT_...' groups names.